chung-leong/zigft/README.md

 ## Support for earlier versions of Zig

-Zigft is designed for Zig 0.14.0.
-The code in fn-transform.zig will work in 0.13.0--after you have replaced `.@"struct"` and `.@"fn"` with `.Struct` and `.Fn`.
-The code in fn-binding.zig cannot be made to work in 0.13.0 when `optimize` is `Debug` due to the compiler insisting on initializing uninitialized variables to `0xAAA...A`.
+The main branch of Zigft is designed for Zig 0.15.x.
+Use the code in the v.0.14.1 branch if you're still on the other version of Zig.